-Key / Stage 3 Interfaith Dialogue this ur nit forms part of the introduct orv materials - NC y Stage 5 michain Dialogue tino ai ni iornis pure ory matchais
+Key Stage 3 Interfaith Dialogue this unit forms part of the introductory materials

 Key Concepts and questions Learning Objective AT1 Learning about religion AT2 Learning from religion Outcomes and Assessments Pupils can: A study of relationships, conflicts and collaboration within and between religions and beliefs.
 What dialogue exists between the faiths in Barnet?
 Who belongs to the Multi faith forum?
 What does the Multi faith forum do?
 To understand that dialogue exists within and between faiths and beliefs To be able to explain why this dialogue is important in developing understandings and cooperation.
-Analyse the role inter-faith dialogue plays in Reflect on the importance of dialogue within and between faith groups Reflect on what it means to live in a religiously diverse country: challenges and opportunities.
-Compare religious dialogue with secular dialogue what are the differences and similarities?
+Analyse the role interfaith dialogue plays in Barnet Britain the world Invite a speaker to talk about this work.
+Reflect on the importance of dialogue within and between faith groups Reflect on what it means to live in a religiously diverse country: challenges and opportunities.
+Compare religious dialogue with secular dialogue with secular dialogue what are the differences and similarities?
 Identify the areas of discussion that are taking place within and between faith groups Evaluate the work of local groups Give their personal view with examples of why inter faith dialogue is important today